Max Rohowsky, Ph.D.

 This span has position: fixed and bottom: 0px

-• absolute: Takes an element out of the normal document flow and positions it relative to its nearest positioned ancestor?.
+• absolute: Takes an element out of the normal document flow and positions it relative to its nearest positioned ancestor?An element is called positioned when it has the CSS position property set to a value other than static..
 If there are no positioned ancestors, the positioning occurs relative to the document body.

 This parent span has position: relative and the green child span has position: absolute, bottom: 0px, and right: 0px.